MelkhiorVintageComputing/SBusFPGA/README.md

 ## Current status

-2021-01-23: The adapter board seems to work fine in two different SS20.
+2021-03-14: The adapter board seems to work fine in two different SS20.
 Currently the embedded PROM code exposes three devices in the FPGA:

 * "RDOL,cryptoengine": exposes a (way too large) polynomial multiplier to implement GCM mode and a AES block.
 Currently used to implement DMA-based acceleration of AES-256-CBC through /dev/crypto.
 Unfortunately OpenSSL doesn't support AES-256-GCM in the cryptodev engine, and disagree with NetBSD's /dev/crypto on how to implement AES-256-CTR.
 And the default SSH cannot use cryptodev, it closes all file descriptors after cryptodev has opened /dev/crypto... still WiP.

 * "RDOL,trng": exposes a 5 MHz counter (didn't realize the SS20 already had a good counter) and a so-far-not-true TRNG (implemented by a PRNG).
-The 'true' random generators I've found make Vivado screams very loudly when synthesizing... anyway both works fine in NetBSD 9.0 as a timecounter and an entropy source.  still WiP.
+The 'true' random generators I've found make Vivado screams very loudly when synthesizing... anyway both works fine in NetBSD 9.0 as a timecounter and an entropy source (which a PRNG really isn't, I know).  still WiP.

 * "RDOL,sdcard": trying to expose the micro-sd card slot as a storage device, at first using SPI mode.
-Not working, as I can't reliably get the FPGA to read from the micro-sd card in SPI mode.
-Frustratingly, the HW should be fine: a [Linux--on-LiteX-VexRiscV SoC](https://github.com/litex-hub/linux-on-litex-vexriscv) has no issue loading both the kernel and the filesystem image from a micro-sd card, using native SD mode - though it won't read the card in SPI mode either.
+So far reading seems to work, and NetBSD can see a Sun disklabel on the micro-sd card if it has been partitioned that way.
+Mounting a filesystem doesn't work yet.
+Writing not working yet.
 Very much WiP.

 ## The hardware